mononobi/imovie/README.md

+# important
-[this repository contains an old version of the app that backs to 6 years ago, and will no longer maintain by me, I'm working on a new version of this app in a new repository, the new app UI will be javascript based to be able to work on both linux and windows]
+this repository contains an old version of the app that backs to 6 years ago, and will no longer maintain by me, I'm working on a new version of this app in a new repository, the new app UI will be javascript based to be able to work on both linux and windows

 # iMovie
 Application for rapid and reliable movie collection management.